Alcohol and Drug Rehab Programs in La Mesa, CA

 619-668-4200

-Parent Care Family Recovery Center has been providing ongoing recovery care and rehab services to residents of the La Mesa, CA. area.
-Today, Parent Care Family Recovery Center offers services like substance abuse counseling approach, rational emotive behavioral therapy, vocational rehabilitation services, motivational interviewing, individual psychotherapy, relapse prevention and others in keeping with its philosophy of following rehab treatments that work best to help clients achieve recovery.
+Parent Care Family Recovery Center has been offering ongoing addiction treatment and rehabilitation services to residents of the La Mesa area.
+Today, Parent Care Family Recovery Center offers services like substance abuse counseling approach, rational emotive behavioral therapy, vocational rehabilitation services, motivational interviewing, individual psychotherapy, relapse prevention and others in keeping with its belief of following rehab treatments that work best to help addicts achieve recovery.

 Parent Care Family Recovery Center also offers aftercare programs to ensure that its clients achieve positive outcomes both in the short and in the long term.
-Lastly, Parent Care Family Recovery Center accepts private pay, private health insurance, payment assistance, medicaid, medicare, state education funds, access to recovery (atr) voucher and others as forms of payment.
+Lastly, Parent Care Family Recovery Center accepts cash or self-payment, private health insurance, payment assistance, medicare, medicaid, state education funds, access to recovery (atr) voucher and others as forms of payment.

 4251 Nabal Drive